 TESAME, (the TES Advanced Mod Editor) is a tool used to remove unnecessary edits from your mod.
 A mod with unwanted edits is called "dirty" and a mod without those edits is called "clean".

 When you open the plugin with the program you will see a list of objects, scripts, and such.
-These objects were all either:

-Use TESAME to clean out dialogue that originally belongs to other files only; do not use TESAME to delete dialogue entries you have created yourself.
+Warning: use TESAME to clean out dialogue that originally belongs to other files only; do not use TESAME to delete dialogue entries you have created yourself.
 Aside from specific cases, any dialogue deletions from your own plugin should be done in the Construction Set – if done in TESAME, the rest of your dialogue can end up out of order by losing its reference positions.

 Whenever you insert new dialogue lines in a Greeting or in a topic that already existed, the lines above and below will be marked as "edited" and will be included in your plugin (an asterisk * will appear automatically on the line below; it will not automatically appear on the line above if you don't click on it, but that one will be edited too regardless - CS dialogue tip: you can always jump to the first edited line in the list by pressing * like with any other letter, and you can select edited lines by text by pressing space after * and then letter keys as usual).
 You will need to clean them.
 A trick you can use to keep track of which lines you will need to clean is to replace their text with something easily identifiable.